Breast cancer survivors

 Notably, contrary to previous suggestions, no association was found between breastfeeding and breast cancer.
 The risk of breast cancer was not elevated or decreased with breastfeeding.

-If you are considering having children, be aware that childbirth can cause a small but significant increase in your risk of breast cancer.
-If you already have elevated risk due to an inherited mutation in a breast cancer predisposing gene, you may want to consider extra surveillance or prophylactic considerations, particularly in the 5 years postpartum when risk, although modest, is the highest.
+If you are considering having children, be aware that childbirth can cause a small increase in your risk of breast cancer.
+If you already have increased risk due to an inherited gene mutation, speak with your doctor about extra screening or prevention measures, particularly in the 5 years after birth, when risk - although small - is the highest.

-In this study, no change in risk was associated with breastfeeding; the chance of being diagnosed with breast cancer did not change whether or not women breastfed.
+In this study, no change in risk was seen with breastfeeding; the chance of being diagnosed with breast cancer was the same whether or not women breastfed.

 Breast cancer risk rises with age of the mother at first childbirth.
 Women who choose to have children early before age 25 are at no greater risk than women who do not have children.
 By 20 years after childbirth, women who have children will have decreased risk as compared to women who did not have a child.